Inclined Bed Therapy and Sleep Apnea: Does Sleeping on an Incline Help?

 Can I use a duvet without a cover?

-It’s not recommended.
-A cover protects the duvet insert and extends its lifespan.
+It’s possible but not recommended.
+A cover protects the insert, improves hygiene, and adds style flexibility.

 Are duvets more sustainable than comforters?

-Do you prefer a duvet or a comforter?
-Share your thoughts in the comments!
+Team duvet or team comforter?
+Tell us in the comments!

 Adjustable Bed Bases: Are They Worth the Investment?